Get the #1 Bestseller on Medicare - FREE!

 Florida

-Holy Trinity Episcopal Church in Countryside hosts a free laundry event every month at Happy Bubbles Laundromat.
+Holy Trinity Episcopal Church in Countryside hosts a free laundry event every month at a laundromat in Clearwater.
 This event usually takes place on the first Wednesday of each month.

 Minnesota